Thursday, October 15th

 12:30-13:00 Lunch Break

 13:00-14:15 COLYM 1: From Biology to Bedside: What Will Really Change Practice?
-13:00-13:05 Opening: Claire Harrison (UK); Ruben Mesa (USA); Naveen Pemmaraju (USA)
+13:00-13:05 Opening: Claire Harrison, UK; Ruben Mesa, USA; Naveen Pemmaraju, USA

 13:05-14:15 MPNCo&D 1: Redefining disease and risk: are we stratifying patients correctly?

-Moderators: TBA Moderators: Florian Heidel (Germany); TBA
+Moderators: TBA Moderators: Florian Heidel, Germany; Francesca Palandri, Italy

-13:00-13:05 Case report: TBA 13:05-13:20 Patient perspective on MPN priorities for 2026 and beyond:
+13:05-13:20 Patient perspective on MPN priorities for 2026 and beyond: Werner Zinkland, Germany

 13:05-13:15 Discussion 13:20-13:35 Molecular risk models vs clinical judgement: are mutations driving overtreatment?
 Should we use them more in ET and PV: